 Raw material procurement

 The main raw material groups in tire manufacturing are synthetic rubbers, fillers, chemicals, reinforcing materials and natural rubber, which makes up for approximately one fourth of a tire’s raw materials.

-We have some 114 active raw material suppliers from more than 30 different countries that all follow the same rules.
-The raw materials for tires come from all over the world, and all of our suppliers are committed to our Supplier Code of Conduct, which requires compliance with international human rights, labour rights and anti-corruption measures.
-All raw material suppliers must, at a minimum, have an ISO 9001certified quality management system in place.
+We have more than 200 active raw material suppliers from more than 30 different countries that all follow the same rules.
+The raw materials for tires come from all over the world, and all of our raw material suppliers are committed to our Supplier Code of Conduct, which requires compliance with international human rights, labour rights and anti-corruption measures.
+All raw material suppliers must, at a minimum, have an ISO 9001 certified quality management system in place.
 We also prefer suppliers with an ISO 14001certified environmental management system.

 The long and complex journey from raw materials to finished premium tyres involves the effort and quality assurance of thousands of professionals.
 It is, therefore, justified to say that all of our personnel are linked to product responsibility.

 The work of Nokian Tyres’ own procurement unit is guided by the internal purchasing policy, which establishes the general principles of sustainable procurement.
 As a participant in the UN Global Compact initiative, we follow the UNGC’s ethical principles as well as our own, which also address the issues of responsibility in the supply chain.

 Furthermore, we require all of our raw material suppliers to adhere to our Supplier Code of Conduct.
-In May 2017, we updated the Supplier Code of Conduct to include environmental aspects.
-In 2018, we revised it again and it has been submitted to our raw material suppliers for approval.
-The process will continue in 2019.
+Nokian Tyres has just published its new totally updated Supplier Code of Conduct in 2021 and all new suppliers proposing themselves as a supplier for Nokian Tyres must accept the Supplier Code of Conduct before approval.
 In addition, suppliers are strongly advised to have in place a code of conduct of their own that covers their own operations as well as their suppliers.